3191: Minimum-Operations-to-Make-Binary-Array-Elements-Equal-to-One-I

 You can just use a Greedy Approach for this question.

-Basically, realise that for nums[0]
+Basically, realise that for nums[0], the only way to

-is if you flip the bits present at nums[0]
+is if you flip the bits present at nums[0],

-.
+nums[1] and nums[2].
 Then, for all operations

 going forward, we can basically ignore nums[0]

-since we know it is already set to 1
+since we know it is already set to 1 (and

 there is no reason to do 2 operations on the same index as the 2nd